hpdcj/KITE/README.md

 KITE
 ========

-_This application is successor of [HPV-Kite](https://github.com/HPDCJ/HPV-KITE) application for use with various types of pathogens._
+_This application is independent of [HPV-Kite](https://github.com/HPDCJ/HPV-KITE) aiming to detect any microbiom genome from metagenome data._

 # Introduction